-Symptoms at/around time of testing Test Result Instructions Yes Positive Work self-isolation could start after a minimum of 72 hours after illness resolving, defined as resolution of fever (without the use of fever-reducing medications) and improvement in respiratory and other symptoms Yes Negative May return to work 24 hours after symptom resolution If the HCW was self-isolating due to an exposure at the time of testing, return to work should be under work self-isolation until 14 days from last exposure Never symptomatic at time of test Positive If there has been a recent potential exposure (e.g., tested as part of an outbreak investigation or other close contact to a case), work self-isolation (i.e., return to work) could start after a minimum of 72 hours from the positive specimen collection date to ensure symptoms have not developed in that time, as the positive result may represent early identification of virus in the pre-symptomatic period If there is a low pre-test probability (e.g., there has been no known recent potential exposures such as tested as part of surveillance and no other cases detected in the facility or on the unit/floor, depending on the facility size), see Public Health Management of Cases and Contacts of COVID-19 in Ontario for repeat testing guidance.
-If follow-up testing is negative, the HCW is cleared and can return to work as per usual.
+Symptoms at/around time of testing Test Result Instructions Yes Positive Work self-isolation could start after a minimum of 72 hours after illness resolving, defined as resolution of fever (without the use of fever-reducing medications) and improvement in respiratory and other symptoms Yes Negative May return to work 24 hours after symptom resolution, i.e. resolution of fever (without the use of fever-reducing medications) and improvement in respiratory and other symptoms.
+If they are experiencing gastrointestinal (GI) symptoms (nausea/vomiting, diarrhea, stomach pain), symptoms need to be resolving for at least 48 hours.
+If the HCW was self-isolating due to an exposure at the time of testing, return to work should be under work self-isolation until 10 days from last exposure.
+Never symptomatic at time of test Positive If there has been a recent potential exposure (e.g., tested as part of an outbreak investigation or other close contact to a case), work self-isolation (i.e., return to work) could start after a minimum of 72 hours from the positive specimen collection date to ensure symptoms have not developed in that time, as the positive result may represent early identification of virus in the pre-symptomatic period If there is a low pre-test probability (e.g., there has been no known recent potential exposures such as tested as part of surveillance and no other cases detected in the facility or on the unit/floor, depending on the facility size OR the individual is fully immunized or was previously positive), see Management of Cases and Contacts of COVID-19 in Ontario and the COVID-19 Fully Immunized and Previously Positive Individuals: Case, Contact and Outbreak Management Interim Guidance for repeat testing guidance.
+If follow-up testing is negative, the HCW is cleared from work self-isolation and can return to work as per usual.